-We offer a two-day assessment, covering core PQs.
+We offer a two-and-a-half-day PTGA assessment, covering core PQs.
 These are PTGA assessments delivered by the Expedition Guide Academy.
 The assessment(s) can only be done with us in conjunction with the Comprehensive Guide Course.
-If you have already booked your spot on our Comprehensive Guide Course, we highly recommend doing these assessments in conjunction with your training.
+If you have already booked your spot on our Comprehensive Guide Course, we highly recommend doing these assessments with your training.

 We offer assessments in both Denmark and New Zealand.

 Language: English Proficient